Siboglinidae

 Siboglinidae is a family of polychaete annelid worms whose members made up the former phyla Pogonophora and Vestimentifera (the giant tube worms).
-The family is composed of about 100 species of vermiform creatures which live in thin tubes buried in sediments (Pogonophora) or in tubes attached to hard substratum (Vestimentifera) at ocean depths ranging from 100 to 10000 m.
+The family is composed of around 100 species of vermiform creatures which live in thin tubes buried in sediment (Pogonophora) or in tubes attached to hard substratum (Vestimentifera) at ocean depths ranging from 100 to 10000 m.
 They can also be found in association with hydrothermal vents, methane seeps, sunken plant material, and whale carcasses.

-The first specimen was dredged from the waters of what is now Indonesia in 1900.
+The first specimen was dredged from the waters of Indonesia in 1900.
 These specimens were given to French zoologist Maurice Caullery, who studied them for nearly 50 years.

 Anatomy

 Most siboglinids are less than 1 mm in diameter, but 10–75 cm in length.
-They inhabit tubular structures composed of chitin and fixed to rocks or substrate.
+They inhabit tubular structures composed of chitin which are fixed to rocks or substrates.
 The tubes are often clustered together in large colonies.

 Their bodies are divided into four regions.
-The anterior end is called the cephalic lobe, which bears from one to over 200 thin branchial ciliated tentacles, each with tiny side branches known as pinnules.
+The anterior end is called the cephalic lobe, which ranges from one to over 200 thin branchial ciliated tentacles, each with tiny side branches known as pinnules.
 Behind this is a glandular forepart, which helps to secrete the tube.
 The main part of the body is the trunk, which is greatly elongated and bears various annuli, papillae, and ciliary tracts.
-Posterior to the trunk is the short metamerically segmented opisthosoma, bearing external paired chaetae, which apparently help to anchor the animal to the base of its tube.
+Posterior to the trunk is the short metamerically segmented opisthosoma, bearing external paired chaetae, which help to anchor the animal to the base of its tube.

-The body cavity has a separate compartment in each of the first three regions of the body, and extends into the tentacles.
-The opisthoma has a coelomic chamber in each of its five to 23 segments, separated by septa.
+The body cavity has a separate compartment in each of the first three regions of the body and extends into the tentacles.
+The opisthosoma has a coelomic chamber in each of its 5 to 23 segments, separated by septa.
 The worms have a complex closed circulatory system and a well-developed nervous system, but as adults, siboglinids completely lack a mouth, gut, and anus.